Introduction

 Considerations

-can be less performant than other synchronization primitives because it checks borrow rules at runtime.
-RefCell
+RefCellcan be less performant than other synchronization primitives because it checks borrow rules at runtime.
+RefCellis not thread-safe.
+For thread-safe interior mutability, useMutexorRwLock.

 See Also